Performance Art: From Idea to Execution

 with Marta Jovanović

 The main objective of this course is to prepare the participants to develop an idea into a live performance art piece.
-In the process, participants will practice how to think critically about performance art and find their unique way of expression.
-In order to gain historical and disciplinary perspective, participants will learn about precedents such as Futurism and DADA, the development of the scene in various parts of the world, leading artists such as Yoko Ono, Marina Abramovic, or Vito Acconci, as well as crucial festivals and exhibitions.
+In the process, participants practice how to think critically about performance art and find their unique way of expression.
+In order to gain historical and disciplinary perspective, participants learn about precedents such as Futurism and DADA, the development of the scene in various parts of the world, leading artists such as Yoko Ono, Marina Abramovic, or Vito Acconci, as well as crucial festivals and exhibitions.

 About Marta Javanovic